Xaegir/temp-website/exampleSite/content/english/jobs/solidity-contract-developer.md

 * Experience in communicating with users, other technical teams, and product management to understand requirements, describe software product features, and technical designs
 * Ability to derive the information from a research paper, whitepaper, technical paper, litepaper, etc.
 * Experience with agile and test driven development
 * Experience with Full-Stack capabilities Vue.js, Web3.js, Golang.
 * Experience with industry standards (ERPs & EIPs), structuring proposals, and best practices.
 * Accomplished with TypeScript and building web JavaScript libraries for Dapps

 #### Benefits

 Enjoy working remotely with a diverse team in a challenging and changing market segment.
 Company culture promotes and encourages out-of-the-box solutions and new ideas.
-Get the chance to learn new Blockchain projects early in their development period before they come to market and challenge yourself to write about an ever-changing set of topics from security, eco-conscious, health, economic, gaming, and more!
+Get the chance to learn new Blockchain projects early in their development period before they come to market and challenge yourself to bring new products, services, and ideas to a revolutionary industry.

 We're excited to hear from you.